The English definition of prayer does not exactly match the word in the Bible from which the English word is translated.

-A lot of what churchianity asks for in prayer is a form of entreating and repeatedly asking/begging for something over and over again, but not being sure what God will do in response, yet hoping God will do something if they ask enough times, or if they can pool resources to get a lot of people praying to God and perhaps fasting to convince God that they are serious (remember Matt 6:7, or the behavior of the prophets of Baal vs. Elijah on Mt.
-Carmel).
-But when some of us come in and just declare how something is going to be, commanding sickness to go, the weather to change, or whatever it may be, they take offense at us, as in, "Who do you think you are?".
-Perhaps they think that only someone like Elijah or Jesus have the authority to do that.
-But in the case of Elijah, James says he was "just like us" (James 5:17).
-It's not that we are "just like Elijah" but that Elijah was "just like us."
-In the case of Jesus, we are supposed to be like Jesus, and we have authority "in Christ."
+A lot of traditional prayer is a form of entreating and repeatedly asking/begging God for something over and over again, but not being sure what God will do in response, yet hoping God will do something if they ask enough times, or if they can pool resources to get a lot of people praying to God and perhaps fasting to convince God that they are serious.
+Jesus addressed this in Matt 6:7, that one should not keep repeating prayers to God, thinking that God will hear them for their many words, but rather that God knows what we need even before we ask.
+Remember the behavior of the prophets of Baal vs. Elijah on Mt.
+Carmel in 1 Kings 18, who danced around the alter and cried out to Baal for hours.
+Yet when some of us come in and just declare how something is going to be, commanding sickness to go, the weather to change, or whatever it may be, people take offense at us, as in, "Who do you think you are?"
+Perhaps they think that only someone like Elijah or the historical Jesus have the authority to do that.
+But in the case of Elijah, James says he was behaving "just like us" (James 5:17).
+It's not that we are "just like Elijah" (i.e. like an Old Testament prophet) but that Elijah was, case in point, behaving "just like us," the way we now as sons of God are privileged and should be expected to act, with declaration and authority in Christ.

-As an aside, the "like us" of Elijah is ομοιοπαθης ("[h]omoiopathes") which is ομο ("[h]omo"), and means like or same, combined with παθω ("patho"), which also can take the form πασχω ("pascho"), from which we get "patho-logy" (study of disease, i.e. suffering), "paschal" (as in paschal lamb), "passion," "pathetic," and so on.
-Elijah was passionate about what was wrong in Israel (Ahab, Baal worship, etc.) and decided to do something about it, just as we should be passionate about sickness and sin (James 5 context) and do something about it.
-In these cases, we "pray" to do something about it, as Elijah did.
+The "like us" of Elijah is from ομοιοπαθης ("[h]omoiopathes") which is a compound of ομο ("[h]omo"), which means like or same, combined with παθω ("patho"), which also can take the form πασχω ("pascho"), from which we get terms like "patho-logy" (study of disease, i.e. suffering), "paschal" (as in paschal lamb), "passion," "pathetic," and so on.
+So, it is literally "like-passioned."
+Hyper-literally, the original Greek reads,